Tilko/SerDesJavaDataModelGenerator/README.md

 - serialize (unmarshall) this (possibly modified) instance back to a Yaml or JSON file.
 Some features in two words:
   - type polymorphism based on shape (`oneOf`) or enum property (`is`).
-  - internal reference node (an instance node that references an other instance node somewhere in the deserialized tree) that allows programmatic access to the referred node.
+  - internal reference node (an instance node that references an other instance node somewhere in the deserialized tree) that allows programmatic access to the referred node and referred nodes existence validation.
   - ability to plug custom stub classes in the generated class hierarchy.

 ## As first input of this tool: